-In other blog posts we’ve shared how Dr. Getzelman is leveraging 23andMe genetic data to get at the root cause of her patients’ conditions, and how her discoveries often link ADHD symptoms to genetic predispositions and underlying allergic reactions. (see: Could Gluten be to Blame for Your Child’s Behavioral Issues?)
+In other GetzWell articles we’ve shared how Dr. Getzelman is leveraging 23andMe genetic data to get at the root cause of her patients’ conditions, and how her discoveries often link ADHD symptoms to genetic predispositions and underlying allergic reactions. (see: Could Gluten be to Blame for Your Child’s Behavioral Issues?)

-Josh was a very clever kid with a high IQ.
+Josh was a very clever boy with a high IQ.
 However, he long struggled with planning and following through on tasks.
 He was consistently spacey and angry, inflexible and easily triggered by change at home and in school.
-He was either hyper focused or distractible – with no equilibrium in between.
+He was either hyper-focused or distractible – with no equilibrium in between.

-By the time Josh had reached the age of nine, his parents had taken him to see numerous learning, behavioral, ADHD, and developmental specialists in the San Francisco Bay Area.
+By the time Josh reached the age of nine, his parents had taken him to see numerous learning, behavioral, ADHD, and developmental specialists in the San Francisco Bay Area and farther afield.
 They had utilized occupational therapy, physical therapy, vision therapy, psychotherapy, and tutoring of multiple subjects.
-He was labeled ADD inattentive type, and he had tried various Ritalin like stimulants, as well as Strattera, with poor results that subjected Josh to mood lability, extreme sadness, and what appeared to be tranquilizing effects but none had helped his school performance, flexibility or his inability to finish tasks.
+He was labeled ADHD inattentive type, and he had tried various Ritalin type stimulants, as well as Strattera, with poor results that subjected Josh to mood lability, extreme sadness, and what appeared to be tranquilizing effects but none had helped his school performance, flexibility and planning or his difficulty finishing tasks.

 After a long and unsuccessful experience with mainstream medicine and drug interventions, Josh’s parents were excited to learn of Dr. Getzelman’s work with genetic testing and her commitment to ADHD treatment without medication.
 Much to their relief, Dr. Getzelman was able to offer the family safe and meaningful solutions.